Puli vs Pumi: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Puli and Pumi differ in temperament is essential for making the right choice.
 Puli's loyal, agile, obedient character creates a fundamentally different ownership experience than Pumi's lively, alert, intelligent nature.
 In daily life, this means Puli owners typically experience a dog that leans toward loyal behavior, while Pumi owners find their dog more inclined toward lively tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments are legitimate — the better choice depends on the specific household, not any absolute measure.

 Best for Families with Children